-Baltimore restaurant owner: 30 plus workers gone, ICE review
+Baltimore Restaurant Owner: 30 Plus Workers Gone, ICE Review

 More than 30 employees at a Baltimore waterfront eatery didn't show up to work after an owner says Immigration and Customs Enforcement started reviewing its records.
-The Baltimore Sun reports co-owner Gene Singleton says The BoatHouse Canton received an ICE request on Thursday to review I-9 forms.
+Co-owner Gene Singleton says The BoatHouse Canton received an ICE request on Thursday to review I-9 forms.

 Add your comments below